Presence on the shop floor A

 "In Germany we did weekly Gemba walks with the managers.
 Structured.
 Not as spontaneous as it seems to be here — but I've done it."

-Calm under tension between shifts
+Calm under tension

 Evident

-"In Germany conflict culture was explicit and very cold.
-I learned to separate the urgency of the problem from the emotional urgency of the person bringing it."
+"I learned to separate the urgency of the problem from the emotional urgency of the person bringing it."

-Precision of spoken and written communication
+Precision of communication

 Evident